skybber/JInjector/README.md

 ## Installation

-1. **Download** the HotswapPatcher agent from the latest releases.
+1. **Download** the JInjector agent from the latest releases.
 2. **Include** the agent in your JVM startup command using the `-javaagent` option, as demonstrated in the Usage section.

 ## Building from Source

-If you prefer to build HotswapPatcher from the source, follow these steps:
+If you prefer to build JInjector from the source, follow these steps:

-1. Clone the repository: `git clone https://github.com/skybber/HotswapPatcher`
+1. Clone the repository: `git clone https://github.com/skybber/JInjector`
-2. Navigate into the project directory: `cd HotswapPatcher`
+2. Navigate into the project directory: `cd JInjector`
 3. Build the project (requires Maven): `mvn package`

 The build process will generate a `hotswap-patcher.jar` in the `target` directory.

 ## Contributing

-Contributions to HotswapPatcher are welcome!
+Contributions to JInjector are welcome!
 Whether it's bug reports, feature suggestions, or direct code contributions, all forms of feedback and help are appreciated.

 1. **Fork** the repository on GitHub.
 2. **Create** your feature branch: `git checkout -b my-new-feature`